hpe-storage/scod/docs/learn/persistent_storage/index.md

 my-wordpress-mariadb-0          1/1       Running   0          2m
 ```

-Finally lets take a look at the Wordpress site.
+Finally let's take a look at the Wordpress site.
 You can use `kubectl port-forward` to access the Wordpress application from within the Kubernetes cluster to verify everything is working correctly.

 ```markdown
 kubectl port-forward svc/my-wordpress 80:80